 - that the findings of fact contained in the investigation report ought to have resulted in a determination that discrimination or harassment has been established.

-In an appeal by the complainant from the CCA Official’s determination(s), the respondent shall be entitled to participate as a respondent in the appeal.
+In an appeal by the complainant from the Curling Canada Official’s determination(s), the respondent shall be entitled to participate as a respondent in the appeal.

 There shall be no appeal from any finding of fact contained in the investigation report.

-If the Canadian Curling Association’s own policy so provides, the COC Executive Committee shall hear appeals from the determination(s) of and/or sanction(s) imposed by the CCA, provided that the CCA’s policy on discrimination and harassment is consistent in all material respects with the COC Policy.
+If Curling Canada’s own policy so provides, the COC Executive Committee shall hear appeals from the determination(s) of and/or sanction(s) imposed by Curling Canada, provided that Curling Canada’s policy on discrimination and harassment is consistent in all material respects with the COC Policy.

 Notice of Appeal

-The notice of appeal must be made in writing to the Canadian Curling Association’s CEO, within fourteen days of the appellant receiving notice of the CCA Official’s (or CCA’s) decision with respect to sanctions, and must state the specific grounds for the appeal.
+The notice of appeal must be made in writing to Curling Canada’s CEO, within fourteen days of the appellant receiving notice of the Curling Canada Official’s (or Curling Canada’s) decision with respect to sanctions, and must state the specific grounds for the appeal.

-A copy of the notice of appeal shall be promptly provided to the Chair, the CCA Official, the Chef de Mission if the appeal involves conduct at Olympic Winter Games, and to every person entitled to participate as a respondent in the appeal.
+A copy of the notice of appeal shall be promptly provided to the Chair, the Curling Canada Official, the Chef de Mission if the appeal involves conduct at Olympic Winter Games, and to every person entitled to participate as a respondent in the appeal.

-The following persons may appear before the CCA Board of Governors at its in camera hearing and make representations in the appeal:
+The following persons may appear before the Curling Canada Board of Governors at its in camera hearing and make representations in the appeal: